MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 12. You will begin by signing into Microsoft 365 as **Joni Sherman**.
 In the **Sign-in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider). <br/>

 	**Important:** Your lab-hosting provider assigned an **Administrative Password** to the MOD Administrator account, and you assigned this same **Administrative Password** to Holly Dickson's account when you created it.
-However, your lab-hosting provider assigned and a different **User Password** to all the other pre-defined user accounts.
+However, your lab-hosting provider assigned a different **User Password** to all the other pre-defined user accounts.
 Going forward, when signing in as any user other than the MOD Administrator or Holly Dickson, you must enter this **User Password** and NOT the **Administrative Password**. <br/>

 	Since you're signing in as Joni Sherman, enter this **User Password** in the **Enter password** window.

-13. Because MFA is required for all user sign-ins using this trial tenant, a **More information required** window appears.
-Select **Next**.

-14. On the **Microsoft Authenticator** page that appears, you can download this mobile app or use a different method for MFA verification.
-For the purposes of this lab, we recommend you use your mobile phone so that you do not have to take time installing the Microsoft Authenticator app that you may not use again after this training class.
-Select the **I want to set up a different method** option at the bottom of the page (**Important:** Do NOT confuse this link with the **I want to use a different authenticator app** that appears above it).

-15. On the **Choose a different method** dialog box that appears, select the drop-down arrow in the **Which method would you like to use?** field, select **Phone**, and then select **Confirm**.

-16. In the **Phone** window that appears, under **What phone number would you like to use?** field, select your country or region, and then in the field next to it, enter your phone number (in the format **nnn-nnn-nnnn**).
-Verify the **Receive a code** option is selected and then select **Next**.

-17. Retrieve the verification code from the text message that is sent to your phone.

-18. In the **Phone** window, enter the 6-digit verification code in the code field and then select **Next**.
-When the **Phone** window displays a message indicating your phone was registered successfully, select **Next**.

-19. On the **Success!** page, select **Done**.
+If required, complete the MFA sign-in process.

-20. On the **Stay signed in?** window, select the **Don't show this again** check box and then select **Yes**.
+13. On the **Stay signed in?** window, select the **Don't show this again** check box and then select **Yes**.
 If a **Save password** window appears, select **Never**.

-21. If a **Welcome to Microsoft 365** dialog box appears in the middle of the page, select the forward-arrow (>) twice and then the check mark to close it.
+14. If a **Welcome to Microsoft 365** dialog box appears in the middle of the page, select the forward-arrow (>) twice and then the check mark to close it.

-22. If a **Find more apps** window or a **Create with Microsoft 365** window or any other introductory-type window appears, select the **X** in the upper right-hand corner of the window to close it.
+15. If a **Find more apps** window or a **Create with Microsoft 365** window or any other introductory-type window appears, select the **X** in the upper right-hand corner of the window to close it.

-23. On the **Welcome to Microsoft 365** window, which is Joni's Microsoft 365 home page, a navigation pane appears on the left side of the screen that indicates the applications the user has permission to access.
+16. On the **Welcome to Microsoft 365** window, which is Joni's Microsoft 365 home page, a navigation pane appears on the left side of the screen that indicates the applications the user has permission to access.
 In this **Apps** pane, note how the **Admin** option is not displayed.
 This is because Joni was never assigned a Microsoft 365 administrator role.

-24. You will now sign out of Microsoft 365 as Joni.
+17. You will now sign out of Microsoft 365 as Joni.
 In **Microsoft Edge**, at the top right of the **Welcome to Microsoft 365** page, select the user icon for **Joni Sherman** (the circle in the upper right-hand corner with Joni's picture in it), and in the **Joni Sherman** window that appears, select **Sign out.**

-25. You will now sign back into Microsoft 365 as **Lynne Robbins**.
+18. You will now sign back into Microsoft 365 as **Lynne Robbins**.
 In your current **Edge** browser tab, it should display a message indicating **Joni, you're signed out now**.
-In this window, it gives you the option of signing back in as Joni, or signing in as a different user.
+In this window, it gives you the option of signing back in as Joni, or signing in as a different user. <br/>

 	Select **Switch to a different account**, and in the **Email address** field that appears, enter **LynneR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Sign in**.
-In the **Enter password** window, enter the same **User Password** provided by your lab hosting provider and select **Sign in**.
+In the **Enter password** window, enter the **User Password** provided by your lab hosting provider and select **Sign in**.
+If required, complete the MFA sign-in process.

-26. Because MFA is required for all user sign-ins using this trial tenant, a **More information required** window appears.
-Repeat steps 13-22 to complete the MFA process.

 19. If a **Welcome to Microsoft 365** dialog box appears, select the forward arrow (>) two times and then select the check mark to close the window.